kzampog/cilantro/README.md

 `cilantro` is a lean and fast C++ library for working with point cloud data, with emphasis given to the 3D case.
 It includes efficient implementations for a variety of common operations, providing a clean API and attempting to minimize the amount of boilerplate code.
-The library is extensively templated, enabling operations on point data of arbitrary numerical type and dimensionality (where applicable) and featuring a modular/extensible design of the more complex procedures, while, at the same time, providing convenience aliases/wrappers for the most common cases.
+The library is extensively templated, enabling operations on data of arbitrary numerical type and dimensionality (where applicable) and featuring a modular/extensible design of the more complex procedures.
+At the same time, convenience aliases/wrappers for the most common cases are provided.
 A high-level description of `cilantro` can be found in our [technical report](https://arxiv.org/abs/1807.00399).

 ## Supported functionality